 Top to bottom implementation

 So, where do things typically go wrong?

-Successful implementation of a purpose driven strategy requires an organisation to re-evaluate and adjust its policies, processes and procedures to ensure they support employees and other stakeholders.
-Consideration must be given to whether new mechanisms are required to support the change and when the implementation is agreed clear communication is needed to ensure everyone understands and supports and subsequently embeds its purpose into the soul of the organisation.
+Successful implementation of a purpose-driven strategy requires an organisation to re-evaluate and adjust its policies, processes, and procedures to ensure they support employees and other stakeholders.
+Consideration must be given to whether new mechanisms are required to support the change and, when the implementation is agreed, clear communication is needed to ensure everyone understands, supports, and subsequently embeds its purpose into the soul of the organisation.

 Where companies have their purpose at the heart of what they do, employees tend to be more emotionally connected to the business and understand how they personally contribute.

 The changes needed to implement purpose don’t stop at the workforce either, they will involve a change in focus for the board as well as the decision-making mechanisms across the business to ensure purpose is front and centre.